AmpersandJS/ampersand-view/README.md

         // method for rendering the view's template and binding all
         // the model properties as described by `textBindings` above.
         // You can also bind other attributes, and if you're using
-        // human-model, you can bind derived properties too. this.renderAndBind({what: 'some context object for the template'});
+        // ampersand-model, you can bind derived properties too. this.renderAndBind({what: 'some context object for the template'});
     }
 });